 How it works

 Any extra power required by consumers is provided by the electricity supplier.
 The price for this extra electricity depends on the time when electricity is used (known as a ‘time of use tariff’).
 The day is split into three as shown schematically in the diagram below.

 To make the most of being part of the Energy Local Club, you’ll need to shift your electricity use:

 - away from breakfast and tea-time.

-Electricity provided from local generation schemes will be, for example, only 8p per kWh which is lower than typical electricity supply tariffs.
 Each household will be different, but we estimate you’ll be able to save between 10% – 30% on your electricity bill.
-The tariffs when Energy Local Crickhowell is formed may be different to this example.
+The tariffs above will apply when the Energy Local Crickhowell Club is formed.

 How to join the club

 Consumers who agree to join the club will switch to Octopus Energy.

 d) You are contacted to arrange fitting of a free smart meter; once fitted, you move to the Energy Local Tariff.